Get the best answers for our Travelers FAQ

 Yes, it is very safe, Morocco is the embodiment of one of the safest countries in the world, thanks to the combination of the country where the crime rate is very low and its government that is always proactive in protecting their guests and locals.

-The Moroccan Dirham exchange rate is set by the central Bank of Morocco.
+The Moroccan Dirham exchange rate is set by the Central Bank of Morocco.
 Euros and Pounds sterling and are accepted by some larger traders.
-Traveller's cheques are useful for emergencies but can be very time consuming to cash.
+Traveler’s cheques are useful for emergencies but can be very time-consuming to cash.
 A currency exchange slip is required to change back surplus Dirham.

 Every seaport has freshly caught fish prepared by the fishermen on or near the piers.
 Do not miss this treat!
-Fresh fruit is served for dessert; pomegranates, melons, bananas, apples, oranges and dates all produced in Morocco and all bursting with flavor.
-One ongoing benefit of the French occupation are the fresh baguettes available nearly everywhere.
-Pastries both French and Moroccan are available in the many bakeries.
+Fresh fruit is served for dessert; pomegranates, melons, bananas, apples, oranges, and dates all produced in Morocco and all bursting with flavor.
+One ongoing benefit of the French occupation is the fresh baguettes available nearly everywhere.
+Pastries both French and Moroccan are available in many bakeries.

 Yes.
 While the food in general and municipal water supplies in Morocco are perfectly safe, one never knows how your body’s system will react to new and unusual foods or different water supplies.
 Therefore, it is always wise to keep with you some sort of stomach remedy such as Pepto-Bismol, Imodium AD, etc. at all times.